-The Link-Send Time command can be used to set the target device's clock to match that of the computer on which Crimson 3.1 is executing.
-This command also sends the current time zone and Daylight Savings Time settings to the target device, allowing the advanced features of the Time Manager to be used.
+The Link-Send Time command can be used to set the target device's clock to match that of the computer on which Crimson 3.2 is executing.
+This command also sends the current time zone and Daylight Savings Time settings to the target device.
 Note that an accurate clock setting is required for certain features to work reliably, most notable those associated with SSL-TLS security.
+In general, this command will not be needed unless the Time Sync service is unable to set its time by other means.